linode/docs/docs/platform/nodebalancer/force-all-connections-on-ssl-with-nodebalancers.md

 ### Preparing a Chained SSL Certificate

 1. In some cases, CAs have not submitted a Trusted Root CA Certificate to some or all browser vendors.
-As a result of this, an end-user will need to *chain* his roots for certificates to be trusted by web browsers.
+Because of this, you can choose to *chain* roots for certificates to be trusted by web browsers.
 If you receive several files from your CA ending with `.crt`(collectively referred to as a `chained SSL certificate`), they must be linked into one file, in a specific order, to provide full support with most browsers.
 The following example uses a chained SSL certificate that was signed by Comodo (other vendors are reputable as well).
 Enter the following command to prepare your chained SSL certificate:

         cat example_com.crt COMODORSADomainValidationSecureServerCA.crt  COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt > www.mydomain.com.crt